 Raleigh RSW Compact, >1974.
 Bad fold, not compact, balloon tyres, weighed a ton

-Since 1995 I have had an R&M Birdy (photo right, my one).
-I bought one of the very first Birdys, and now own a current model as well.
+Since 1995 I have had an R&M Birdy (photo right, mine).
+I bought one of the very first Birdys , and now own two more.
 The point of all of these bikes was to allow some degree of portability and thus more flexible use.
 In the rather small world of folding bike enthusiasts, there is a never-ending search for the ‘gold standard’ – a bike that weighs very little, rides comfortably and fast, and folds up nicely so you can store it easily in a building, on a bus, train or in a car.

-Folders require more technological ingenuity than a ‘cumbersome’ but the big money in the cycling industry has never really supported them – folders tend to be the domain of a few eccentric shoestring designers, and also some larger companies based in China or Taiwan than have a mix of cheap and passable designs for the global market.There are some top-end models produced by these bigger companies, currently dominated by Dahon and Tern (my Dahon Jetstream SP, like the one on the left, is passable and currently ridden by my 11 year old).
-But purchasers with money to spend on a good folder (currently, let’s say US$1300 or so minimum) have been, for two decades or more, attracted by R&M’s Birdy and the Brompton.
+Folders require more technological ingenuity than a ‘cumbersome’ but the big money in the cycling industry has never really supported them – folders tend to be the domain of a few eccentric shoestring designers, and also some larger companies based in China or Taiwan than have a mix of cheap and passable designs for the global market.There are some top-end models produced by these bigger companies, currently dominated by Dahon and Tern (my Dahon Jetstream SP, like the one on the left, is passable).
+But purchasers with money to spend on a good folder (currently, let’s say US$1500 or so minimum) have been, for two decades or more, attracted by R&M’s Birdy and the Brompton.

 Andrew Richie with early folded Brompton

 For supporters of these two machines, every other brand is a distraction.
 Both were designed by backyard budding engineers with scant resources.
 Andrew Richie (photo, Wiki Commons) borrowed money from 10 friends to get his 1976 Brompton prototype into operation, but by 1982 had ceased production pending a further capital injection.
 Alex Moulton and Harry Bickerton were the other lone British bike inventors (the Bickerton was a particular influence on Richie, who thought he could do a better job).
 Moultons do not fold.
 The Birdy was built by 2 students in a garage in Germany in the early 1990s and released in 1995 (video).
-In the last couple of years, Brompton seems to be winning decisively in the marketplace.
+In the last few years, Brompton have been winning decisively in the marketplace.
 I move between countries a fair bit, and I see far more Bromptons now in London and the UK (understandable since the bikes are made there), Australia, Belgium, France and even in the USA.
-A Birdy is a rare sighting although I will soon travel to Berlin, and I will be looking out for this German brand (sorry guys-more Bromptons there too).
-The success of the Brompton is due in part to marketing and supply – after a rocky supply chain since the mid 2000s they have become very efficient in their London operation, while R&M, based in Germany, have made some effort to supply outlets in important western world markets, but with less success except Japan.
-Discussion of the changing market for folders can be found at AtoB magazine, who are currently (2015) running a series of articles comparing folders in different price bands.
+A Birdy is a rare sighting even in Berlin, where I went in 2015 expecting to see this German brand (sorry guys-more Bromptons there).
+The success of the Brompton is due in part to marketing and supply – after a rocky supply chain since the mid 2000s they have become very efficient in their London operation, while R&M, based in Germany, have made some effort to supply outlets in important western world markets, but with less success except Japan and parts of SE Asia and Taiwan.
+Discussion of the changing market for folders can be found at AtoB magazine, who in 2015 ran a series of articles comparing folders in different price bands.
 You would think that the quality of the bike itself would also determine consumer choice, not just the ease of purchase and the supply chain.
 If anything, quality should be the main determinant of market success.
 But I am unconvinced this is really true, as is Dave Henshaw in AtoB whose articles include reliable bike testing.
 I think Bromptons are rather like Apple products – they are good but they also encourage loyalty and lock-in.
 Like Apple, Bromptons have a lot of unique parts.
 And customers return, sometimes to trade in for a superior model after a few years.
 They rarely choose to swap to anything better, including a Birdy.
 I don’t know enough Birdy owners to say if the reverse is true, but it probably is.

 In my view the Birdy is a far superior machine, but it is overpriced in some countries and has lost the marketing battle with the Brompton.
 The debate on their relative merits has been hashed out online a fair bit, but here is my perspective.
 On quality of build, both bikes were not so great back in the 1990s when the back end and stem of a Birdy would get stress fractures in the aluminium, and so would Brompton handlebars (earlier in time).
 All this has been ironed out – current Birdys, particularly the MkIII are built to last, and with standard headsets, derailleur gears and cranks, even disc brakes, that you can source almost anywhere.
 Brompton bits, however, are a bit more specialised since many are made in the factory and the firm does not like outsourcing more than necessary.
-In terms of gears, Birdys have far more, up to 10 speeds on the standard models and even a Rohloff option, and the standard derailleurs work well.
-Brompton relied on a narrow Sturmey Archer hub for its 3/5 speeds (5 speed gearchange not always good), then used SRam after SA went bust in 2000, now offering a mix of hub and 2 derailleur options, very inferior to the Birdy.
+In terms of gears, Birdys have far more, up to 11 speeds on the standard models and even a Rohloff option, and the standard derailleurs work well.
+Brompton relied on a narrow Sturmey Archer hub for its 3/5 speeds (5 speed gearchange not always good), then used SRam after SA went bust in 2000, now offering a mix of 3 speed hub and 2 derailleur options, very inferior to the Birdy (rode such a 5 spd Brompton for a week in 2018 – hated it).
 Hub gears don’t get grime in them, but changing the back tyre is more tricky and a lot of fuss is made about getting gear ratios right on an odd 2 lever system.
 They also have 2 speed and single speed models, but nothing beats a proper gear range with the least friction.
 On suspension, always desirable on a bike with small wheels, the Birdy is the gold standard.
 The front suspension is no-dive and pretty unique; the back is similar to a Brompton.
 The Birdy wins hands down with its dual setup.
-No front suspension on a Brompton has predictable effects on rough roads.
+Having no front suspension on a Brompton has predictable effects on rough roads.
 On speed, all my trials – and others except AtoB’s downhill rolling tests- suggest the Birdy is the clear winner.
 You can put slick tyres on both which make a huge difference with small wheels, but the Birdy is light and with its gear range it pulls away uphill.
-Weight is about equal between the two, say 10.5-12.5kg on average, and both have titanium options and so-on that most people cannot afford.
+Weight is about equal between the two, say 10.5-12.5kg on average, and both have or will have titanium options and so-on that most people cannot afford.
+Both can go down to 7-8kg if you have money.
 The Brompton is made of steel, the Birdy aluminium.
 On luggage, the Brompton is better – it has a special bag.
 You can adapt those to a Birdy or get panniers front or rear, but most will not bother and just use a rucksack.
 On folding up, the Brompton is better (smaller) although not necessarily quicker – I can fold both in the same number of seconds.
 On the Birdy you have to get the gears and pedal in the right places before starting, and the package is bigger (MkIIIs are smaller than before).

 My summation is that if you want to go fast in a city or a rural environment, buy a Birdy.
 You can go for kms before you get tired and the engineering is fantastic, especially if you are tall.
 The handlebars adjust up and down on a Birdy – not on a Brompton.
 The disadvantage is the folded package size, the creaks you often get from the suspension, and needing to tighten things up if you are heavy like me.
 I think the Birdy is undersold.
 It is not in enough shops.
 It could be that the company needs to innovate its supply chain and list of models, but it looks like they do release attractive new variants.
-A major supplier in the US, NYCEwheels, pulled out from stocking Birdys and nthenow promoted only its Bromptons.
+A major supplier in the US, NYCEwheels, pulled out from stocking Birdys and then promoted only its Bromptons.
 The change in language when this has happened in 2014 is interesting, and perhaps this is replicated elsewhere.
-Initially they promoted and sold both machines, and branded the Birdy as an excellent deluxe option (see the comparative review here).
-Then it is all about the Brompton [until in 2016 the Birdy came back and the language changed!]
-A similar thing happened in Australia with St. Kilda cycles and also Cheeky Transport in Sydney, but now St.Kilda are also selling Birdys again.
+Initially they promoted and sold both machines, and branded the Birdy as an excellent deluxe option , saying “If you want high performance in a compact folder, the Birdy folding bike is the best choice” (see their archived comparative review here).
+Then it is was about the Brompton [until in 2016 the Birdy came back and the language changed, but stocking Birdys did not last long!].
+A similar thing happened in Australia with St. Kilda cycles and also the defunct Cheeky Cycles in Sydney, but now St.Kilda in Melbourne are also selling Birdys again.
 Velo Cycles in Melbourne say that if they stocked Birdys they would sell only 1-2 a year – but their 3 speed Bromptons are now up at AU$2000.
-For less than that you can get a 9 speed Birdy at St.Kilda Cycles across town- I have one of those -customers would better to try both.
+For less than that you could get a 9 speed Birdy at St.Kilda Cycles across town when I wrote this in 2016- I have one of those -customers would do best to try both.

 The point being – if Birdys are not available in the same shops as the Bromptons, it is obvious which customers will buy.
 The most comprehensive review, of a budget Birdy model, is here – hardly inferior to a Brompton. (others here)